holyshared/MMap/README.md

 * **onMouseUp**: *(event)* - When the button on the marker is pushed, and released, it is generated.

 ### MMap.Marker.Image

 #### HTML

-The structure of the image marker is as follows.The structure of the image marker is as follows.
+The structure of the image marker is as follows.

 	#HTML
 	<div class="marker image">